Sam44323/status-bar-toggle/README.md

 - **Dark background** per state with **white text** for readability.
 - Click the status bar item or use the **Command Palette** to change states or add flow info.
 - Support for multi-window state
+- Reminders
+  - Add a reminder that shows up every time you reopen the workspace.
+  - Notification is a subtle toast in the bottom-right corner.
+  - You can Mark as Read to clear it, or Dismiss to snooze until next-reopen.

 ---